benjaminmbrown/certified-ethereum-developer-program/documentation/day-3-notes.md

 ### Untyped

 `var x;`

 ### Address

 Address is an ethereum address

 `address public user;`

 -Public declaration creates a function that exposes the value of the variable to external users of the contract.

 ### String

 A string is only accessible from the contract itself.
-External contracts can not access this.
+External contracts can not access this data type.

 `string lang = "Solidity"`

 ### Byes

 A byte is like a string but can be exposed publicly - more commonly used.

 `byte x;`;

 ### Array